The Best Gifts for Writers

 A quality coffee maker is a must for any writer working from home!
 I rely on my trusty Keurig for my daily coffee infusion but there are other options like a cappuccino maker or a cold brew coffee maker!

-Find out what they’re favorite is and select a coffee maker based on that!
+Find out what their favorite way to drink coffee is and select a coffee maker based on that.

 29. Web Hosting

 Web hosting is a really cool gift for a writer!
 You can either renew their current hosting plan or purchase a new hosting plan for the next adventure.
 Either way, web hosting makes a great gift!

 Need a recommendation?

 Check out SiteGround and get web hosting for as little as $3.95/month.
 I host all of my websites through SiteGround.
 I even transferred one of them from a different host to SiteGround and the process was so simple.
 It was amazing!

 30. A Domain Name

 Domain names and web hosting go hand in hand, so they’re the total package when thinking of a gift for a writer.
 Most web hosting services offer domain names through their site, so be sure to check it out!

 Other Gift Ideas for Writers